lucyzyl/YourGradeManager/README.md

 - You can save the state of my application by clicking the 'Save' button located in the main window.
 - You can reload the state of my application by clicking the 'Log In' button located in the main window.

+## Phase 4: Task 2:
+Sun Nov 27 12:32:56 PST 2022
+Course added: math200

+Sun Nov 27 12:33:05 PST 2022
+assessment added: hw

+Sun Nov 27 12:33:12 PST 2022
+assessment added: mt

+Sun Nov 27 12:33:21 PST 2022
+assessment added: final

+Sun Nov 27 12:33:39 PST 2022
+assignment grade 100.0 added to: hw

+Sun Nov 27 12:33:53 PST 2022
+assignment grade 100.0 added to: mt

+Sun Nov 27 12:34:07 PST 2022
+Course added: cpsc210

+Sun Nov 27 12:34:16 PST 2022
+assessment added: hw

+Process finished with exit code 0

+## Phase 4: Task 3:
+1. The hierarchical of my design can be improved by constructing a new interface called **GradableComponent** implemented by both the Course class and Assessment class.
+Notice that the 'addAssignmentGrade' method in the Assessment class and the 'addAssessment' method in the Course class have very similar behaviour in terms of adding Xs to Y's field (ListofX).
+Similarly, the 'calculateAssessmentGrade' method in the Assessment class and the 'calculateCourseGrade' in the Course class share commonalities in terms of calculating average, be it assignment grade or assessment grade both represented as the primitive type double.
+With an interface GradebleComponent, I can specify the generic methods called 'addGradableComponent' and 'calculatingGradableComponent', with the implementations provided in the Course and Assessment class respectively to reduce code duplication.
+2. My design can be more sustainable by establishing an bidirectional relationship between Course and Assessment.
+Notice the events printed to the console that when the user create a new course and add an assessment to a course, the description is in the form of "assessment added: (assessmentName)".
+However, it does not show which course the assessment is being added to.
+This is because the assessment object doesn't have a course field.
+Once the bidirectional relationship is established between Course and Assessment, the user can get feedback on which assessment is added to which course.
+3. The cohesion of YourGradeManagerGui Class can be improved by moving some methods to the Assessment, Course and User class in the model package.
+For example, the 'printCourse', 'printCourseAndGrades' and 'searchCourse' method in the YourGradeManagerGui class should be rearranged to the User class because these three methods all access the User object's field and perform the operations similar to 'ToString' on it.
+I will also rename the 'printCourse' and 'printCourseAndGrades' to 'coursesToString' and 'CoursesAndGradesToString' to better inform another developer who read my code about what these methods are handling.
+Besides, the 'printAssessment' and 'searchAssessment' in the YourGradeManagerGui class should be rearranged to the Course class because these two methods both access the Course object's field and perform operations similar to 'ToString' on it.
+I will also rename the 'printAssessment' method to 'AssessmentsToString' to better inform another developer who read my code about what these methods are handling.
+Furthermore, my application currently has three methods that are responsible for the ToString behaviour and two methods that are responsible for the searching behaviour.
+In the future, if my application needs more methods to perform the ToString and seraching behaviour, I will create two classes called ToStringManager and SearchingManager and then refactor all of methods that centered these two concepts.
+4. By the single responsibility principle, each class should be centered around one cohesive concept.
+Following this principle, I can refactor my YourGradeManagerGui class into two classes: YourGradeManagerMainWindow and YourGradeManagerMenuWindow.
+The YourGradeManagerMainWindow class would be centered around all data and behaviour associated with the main window of my application.
+While the YourGradeManagerMenuWindow class would be centered around all data and behaviour associated with the menu window of my application.